but not the others!

 Seas started to boil

-On our return to the dock from the beach early afternoon, we were astounded to see the bows of all these large yachts and sailboats galloping at different times like horses on a merry-go-round with about 6’ to 8’ of travel moving some of the pilings and breaking others.
+On our return to the dock from the beach early this afternoon, we were astounded to see the bows of all these large yachts and sailboats galloping at different times like horses on a merry-go-round with about 6’ to 8’ of travel moving some of the pilings and breaking others.

 We spent the afternoon in the Art Café where we could keep an eye on the boat and Doug made regular trips to the dock to check the lines.
 We had Road Runner (our laptop) with us so were able to make good use of our time writing articles.